Based on the great success of the former editions, the 5th CRG Bio-Business School shall:

 Please, click here to register.

-Deadline for application is on the 30th of June 2018.
+Deadline for application has been extended to July, 10th.
 Applicants will be notified about the outcome of the selection process and will be asked to confirm their participation by the end of July.

 16-20 candidates from CRG, BIST and EU-Life Institutes will be selected by the organizing committee amongst all applicants, based on their motivation and availability of a potential lab-to-market project (as a general rule, candidates with existing projects will be prioritized).